Spring 2022 Concurrent Enrollment Student Checklist

 - Prerequisites – Colleges may require students to take a placement exam or consider ACT/AP scores to enroll in courses.
 Consult your counselor and the college about testing accommodations and any course prerequisites that may be required.

-- Complete Your College Application -Students must apply to the college.
-If it is a FRCC course, you must register with the college BEFORE registering at the district level.
-You will need your “S number” in order to complete the district registration.
-This applies to FRCC only.
-Meet with your counselor to make sure the application is completed correctly.
+- Complete Your College Application – Students must apply to the college.
+If it is a FRCC course, you must apply to the college BEFORE completing the District Program Agreement Form.
+If you submit the application correctly, you will receive your S# by the end of the next business day.
+You will need your “S number” in order to complete the district agreement form (Step #5).
+Call FRCC for assistance.

-- Complete your District Online Registration Form – Complete the Concurrent Enrollment Program Agreement Form before enrolling into the postsecondary course(s).
-Once approved, a PDF of the agreement form will be mailed to you.
-You will need to print out the Agreement & Registration Signature page, complete it, and turn in to your counselor before you can attend class.
+- Complete your District Program Agreement Form – Complete the Concurrent Enrollment Program Agreement before registering in the course(s) at the college.
+Once approved, a PDF of the agreement form will be emailed to your district email.
+Please print the agreement, complete the signature page, and turn it in to your counselor before you can attend class.

-- Sign up for the College Opportunity Fund –The College Opportunity Fund (COF) stipend pays a portion of your total in-state tuition when you attend a Colorado public institution or a participating private institution.
+- Sign up for the College Opportunity Fund – The College Opportunity Fund (COF) stipend pays a portion of your total in-state tuition when you attend a Colorado public institution or a participating private institution.
 The stipend is paid on a per credit hour basis to the institution at which you are enrolled and will be deducted from the designated COF fund.
+The college will bill you if you do not complete this step.

 - Males 18 and older are required to complete the Selective Service registration form.
 Colleges will put a hold on your account if you miss this step.